 - The video must answer the question, ‘Why is it important for me to study Social Sciences/Humanities?’

-- The video must not contain any offensive language.
+- The video must not contain any offensive language, offensive or inappropriate content.

 The videos will be judged by our panel of experts here at EP.
+Please note there is also a rubric in the lesson on EP which can be viewed by students.
 The videos will be judged on the following criteria:

-- Provide relevant reasons and evidence to support explanation.
+- Provide relevant evidence/data/statistics to support reasons given to study Humanities.

-- Ability to relate the response back to students’ own learning.
+- Ability to relate the response back to how it benefits students’ own learning.

 - The creativity in making the video.